CS-UCR/cs105-prj-phase3-bdaycupcake/Phase 3/README.md

 ## Contributions & Responsibility
+### Responsibility
+**Sungho Ahn**: Phase 1 & Phase 2\
+**Shruthi Ram**: Phase 3

 ## Phase 1
-**Sungho Ahn**: responsible for crawing using Scrapy, API, online download.\
+**Sungho Ahn**: Responsible for whole Phase 1\
+***Contribution***: Creating crawler and obtain relevant datasets.\
-*Contribution*: Obtained the three datasets we've used throughout the project phases.
+Created web-crawler using Scrapy and using the web-crawler, twitter API, and online downloading from Kaggle, I have obtained the following three datasets we've used throughout the project phases:
 - cost-of-living-1.csv
 - cost-of-living-2.csv
 - cost-of-living-3.csv\
 The file names have changed for convenience in coding process.

-**Shruthi Ram**: responsible for web-crawling part\
+**Shruthi Ram**: N/A\
 *Contribution*: N/A

 ## Phase 2
-**Sungho Ahn**: responsible for whole Phase 2\
+**Sungho Ahn**: Responsible for whole Phase 2\
+***Contribution***: Data cleaning and performing EDA.\
-*Contribution*: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization
+Cleaned irrelevant columns/fields from each dataset and combined the datasets to have a master dataset to use widely.
+Also performed EDA using various methods of visualization such as:
+- Histogram
+- Scatter Plot
+- Parallel Coordinates

 **Shruthi Ram**: N/A\
 *Contribution*: N/A

 ## Phase 3
-**Shruthi Ram**: responsible for whole Phase 3
+**Shruthi Ram**: Responsible for whole Phase 3